 In addition, as a retailer of manufacturers' branded items, we are dependent on the availability and sufficient allocation of key products and brands.
 Our business is dependent upon close relationships with our vendors and our ability to purchase brand name merchandise at competitive prices.
 During Fiscal 2023, approximately 70% of our inventory was purchased from one vendor, Nike, who accounted for approximately 69% of our net sales.
-Our inability to obtain merchandise in a timely manner from major suppliers as a result of business decisions by suppliers, including the expansion of direct-to-consumer programs by our vendors, or disruptions in the global transportation network or our supply chains, such as port strikes and backlogs, geopolitical conflicts (including the conflict between Russia and Ukraine), weather conditions, COVID-19 or other widespread public health events or pandemics, work stoppages, labor shortages or other labor unrest could have a material adverse effect on our business, financial condition, and results of operations.
-Because of our strong dependence on Nike, any adverse development in Nike's distribution strategy, financial condition, or results of operations, or the inability of Nike to develop and manufacture products that appeal to our target customers, could also have an adverse effect on our business, financial condition, and results of operations.
+Our inability to obtain merchandise in a timely manner from major suppliers as a result of business decisions by suppliers, including the expansion of direct-to-consumer programs by our vendors, or disruptions in the global transportation network or our supply chains, such as port strikes and backlogs, geopolitical conflicts (including the conflict between Russia and Ukraine), weather conditions, COVID-19 or other widespread public health events or pandemics, work stoppages, labor shortages or other labor unrest could have a material adverse effect on our business, financial condition, or results of operations, or the inability of Nike to develop and manufacture products that appeal to our target customers, could also have an adverse effect on our business, financial condition, and results of operations.
 As a retailer, we cannot control the supply, design, function or cost of many of the products we offer for sale.
 Moreover, certain merchandise that is in high demand may be allocated by vendors based upon the vendors' internal criteria, which is beyond our control.